-All reports in IFP may be produced with automatic column definitions for each combination of report style and data options.
+All reports in IFP may be produced with column definitions for each combination of report style and data options.
 Altogether, these combinations provide reports with a huge range of column definitions.

 For more information, see How to Create a Crosstabulation Definition.